 I really don't think my body deserves to be punished for going out to eat and enjoying the holidays, so I'm going to choose healthy food when I can.
 And - I guess this is how you can tell I'm a dietitian - an arugula salad tossed with roasted beets, goat cheese, and balsamic vinaigrette for dinner is my idea of the perfect balance to a heavy lunch.

-Follow it with a glass of a house Cabernet?
+Follow it with a glass of Cabernet?
 Yes, please!
 Hello, Heaven.

 Experience your Food